marynghi/Final-Project-Data-III/README.md

 ## Files in the Repository

-- `analysis_code.py`: R code for data cleaning, regression analysis, and visualization.
+- `analysis_code.qmd`: R code for data cleaning, regression analysis, and visualization.
-- `data.csv`: Sample dataset (sanitized version for privacy).
+- `data.xlsx`: Sample dataset (sanitized version for privacy).
-- `results.pdf`: Detailed results and visualizations from the analysis.
-- `presentation.pptx`: Summary of findings.
+- `presentation.pdf`: Summary of findings.

 ## Key Takeaways for Practitioners